Thursday, 22 Apr 2021

 Adaptive assessments launch soon

-PAT Maths Adaptive and PAT Reading Adaptive will be available for purchase in Term 3, 2021.
+PAT Maths Adaptive and PAT Reading Adaptive will be available to purchase from 19 July, 2021.